2019 Southeast Michigan Summer Bucket List

 1. Swim in a lake.
 My kids specifically asked to visit our friend’s private lake, but we have so many nearby.
 I know a lot of my local moms rave about Spencer Beach in Rochester Hills and we have yet to check it out, so I am hoping to get there this year!

 3. Visit a new park.
 Our favorites are those without wood chips and plenty of shade.
-My 5 year old does not like the heat nor the feeling of anything getting in his shoes.
+My 6 year old does not like the heat nor the feeling of anything getting in his shoes.
 We really love Victoria Park in Pleasant Ridge and Inglenook Park in Southfield.
-What are your favorite parks?
-Please let me know in the comments so we can try them out!
 Here are our top 10 Favorite Metro Detroit Parks!

 4. Go to an indoor water park or splash pad.
 We’ve done Splash Universe, Great Wolf Lodge, Kensington Metro Park, and the Warren Community Center.
 I would like to try the Troy Community Center or one of the high schools out in Walled Lake.
 As for Splash Pads, Mount Elliott is pretty awesome, but we do love Heritage Park in Farmington too!

 5. See a new movie.
 A good place to soak up some air conditioning on those super hot days is the movie theater!
-Hotel Transylvania 3: Summer Vacation comes out mid-July and is rated PG.
-I am sure my kids will be requesting to see it!
+Emagine is hosting $2 movies all summer long!

 6. Speaking of Metroparks, we want to visit more of them!
 We tend to visit Kensington the most (again, the splash pad is a big draw), and have been to Stoney Creek and Metro Beach a couple of times, but there are many others we have yet to explore.
 A Metropark Motor Vehicle Entry Permit gives you access to all 13 Huron-Clinton Metroparks and is only $35!
 So much fun to be had on a family-friendly budget.